mingyuanlu/ARA_reconstruction/README.md

 		$ scl enable devtoolset-2 $SHELL

 2. Set up a working AraRoot copy.
 Set up a working AraSim copy in the same directory, otherwise AraSim events analysis will not run properly.
 An area containing these (AraRoot analysis + AraSim) can be found at the WIPAC server at /data/user/mlu27/analysis/RIvR_skeleton.
+A

+A common issue with AraSim at this stage is a compilation error from `counting.hh`, where

+      $ static const double COSTHETAMAX=1.0;
+      $ static const double COSTHETAMIN=0.0;
+      $ static const double PHIMAX=2*3.14159;
+      $ static const double PHIMIN=0.;

+   and

+      $ static const double MIN_LOGWEIGHT=-3;
+      $ static const double MAX_LOGWEIGHT=0;

+   need the `constexpr` keyword added to the beginning to each variable declaration to avoid errors.

 3. In this common work area, create libAraSim.a with